agmarin87/agmarin-ArduinoProjects/README.md

 # Arduino projects.
-I have done these easy projects while learning basic programming.
+I have done these easy projects while learning basic programming in c++.